-Along with his father, a real estate developer, businessman Richard A. Baker owns a private equity firm and, through a series of opportunistic purchases, became owner, governor and executive chaiman of the Hudson's Bay Company, which, in turn, owns department stores Lord & Taylor and Saks Fifth Avenue.
+Along with his father, a real estate developer, businessman Richard A. Baker owns a private equity firm and, through a series of opportunistic purchases, became owner, governor and executive chaiman of the Hudson's Bay Company, which owns Saks Fifth Avenue and is planning on closing its Lord & Taylor flagship.

 Growing up in Greenwich, Connecticut, Baker’s first venture in high school was a high-end catering business, which he founded after attending culinary classes at age 15.
 “He was more interested in business than in being the captain of the basketball team,” his father told The New York Times.
 “He was making money for the sake of making money.”